ADHDattention deficit hyperactivity disorder

 Research shows that using a combination of interventions gives the most effective results.
 This can include ADHD coaching, Psychotherapy, Cognitive Behaviour Therapy, Dialectical Behaviour Therapy, Acceptance and Commitment Therapy, Supportive Counselling, Lifestyle Coaching, Stress Management, Self Compassion, Holistic Nutrition, Mindfulness, Psychoeducation about ADHD and related conditions, and Vocational/Educational Accommodations.

 If you already have a diagnosis, we will start with an Intake/Discovery Session where we will begin to get to know you, your strengths, your challenges, and how we can support you in achieving your goals.
-If you do not have a diagnosis we can make a referral to a doctor who will provide an assessment.
 The next step is followed by individual sessions where we work together to set goals and create the treatment plan.
 We will build on your strengths, skills, and abilities while offering new tools and interventions to support any impairments or areas that need improvement.

 And finally, if you do not have a diagnosis and feel that you would like to address symptoms and challenges without getting a formal diagnosis, we can start with the Intake/Discovery Session and begin creating a treatment plan together.